cgadski/nix-rice/README.md

 ## Why am I not just using configuration.nix for ricing?

 Nix-rice is a simpler, more portable and compact way of ricing.
-It forms a small wrapper over the nixos configuration system, adding some necessary features, reorganising structure, and seperating ricing from the rest of the system configuration.
+It forms a small wrapper over a part of the nixos configuration system, adding some necessary features, reorganising structure, and seperating ricing from the rest of the system configuration.
 Here's an example of a ricing:

     makeRice {
       customFiles = [{input = ./vimrc; output = userFile ".vimrc";}];